Fivem-Script-Lab/fsl_playerstates/README.md

 # Player States
-Script designed for easy management of player statistics and other data
+Script designed for easy management of player statistics and other data.

 ### Dependencies
 - [DatabaseManager](https://github.com/Fivem-Script-Lab/DatabaseManager)